jamesdunay/MinimalTabBar/README.md

 ## Gestures
 While minimized the user has three seperate gestures to control navigation.

--- Tap
-Opens the MinimalTabBar
+-- Tap --- Opens the MinimalTabBar

--- Swipe
-Slides the user between adjacent ViewControllers
+-- Swipe --- Slides the user between adjacent ViewControllers

--- Long Press
-Gives the user a complete look at their app
+-- Long Press --- Gives the user a complete look at their app

-Same functionality as the UITabBar with improved UX through gestures and UI transitions.